KarnellSchultz/karnell-site/README.md

 ## To do

 - [ ] Add projects to main page
+- [ ] Syntax highlighting for code examples
 - [x] Dark/Light Mode
 - [x] add mobile styles
 - [x] Remove articles /page and add articles to /home _simplify_